PROFESSIONALCOMMUNITY

 Step 2: View requests on the Logger tab

 On the shopping site, apply one of the category filters.
-Notice that doing this sends a request with a query parameter.
+The Logger tab updates in real-time.
+Click the # column header to sort the log so that recent requests are on the top.
+Notice the new request with a category query parameter.

-Step 3: Audit a specific request with Burp Scanner
+Step 3: Audit a request with Burp Scanner

 Step 4: Examine the requests made by Burp Scanner